nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

   .. figure:: images/bootloader_memory_layout_onestage.svg
      :alt: Memory layout

-* The second implementation provides both the first stage in the chain, the immutable bootloader (|NSIB|), and uses :doc:`MCUboot <mcuboot:index>` as the upgradable second-stage bootloader.
+* The second implementation provides both the first stage in the chain, the immutable bootloader (|NSIB|), and uses :doc:`MCUboot <mcuboot:index-ncs>` as the upgradable second-stage bootloader.
   This implementation provides the capability to update both your bootloader and your application.
   This is useful when a bootloader performs additional complex operations, like using a software stack.